8 person tents are a really good size for family camping trips. They are a really nice balance of space and weight.

 It should be noted that the fiberglass poles are incapable of withstanding a lot of vertical pressure; this could be in the form of horizontal pressure winds or falling snow on the roof.
 But, you’ll get a year’s warranty, and they use the most durable materials, so it’s probably worth it.

-How to Choose the Tent That's Best for You
+How to Choose the Best 8 Person Tent

-A dry and warm tent is equivalent to comfort, warmth, and overall enjoyment of the entire camping experience.
-The majority of tents have coatings on the fabric that prevent moisture or water from entering the tent.
-A tent's hydrostatic head (a measure of how water resistant your tent material is) is measured in mm: the greater the mm number, the higher its level of waterproofness.
+A dry and warm waterproof tent is equivalent to comfort, warmth, and overall enjoyment of the entire camping experience.
+The majority of camping tents have coatings on the rain fly that prevent moisture or water from entering the tent.
+A tent’s hydrostatic head (a measure of how water resistant your tent material is) is measured in mm: the greater the mm number, the higher its level of waterproofness.

 A hydrostatic head of around 3,000mm or more is recommended if you are camping in areas with heavy rainfall.
 The best waterproof tents are either three or four seasonal; this simply means that the tent is structurally able to withstand the climatic conditions of three or four seasons, day or night.

 The three-season tent is ideal for camping in the summer, spring or fall, and is incredibly lightweight.
-It's perfect for camping in warmer conditions because it's much cooler.
+It’s perfect for camping trips in warm weather because it’s much cooler.
 A four-season tent is a lot heavier in comparison and is best suited for colder, wetter, and windier environments and climatic conditions.

 Ensure that the seams are tightly sealed to prevent the entry of moisture or water.
-Tents with a polyurethane coating should always have a clear tape that runs through the seams on the fly's underside.
+Camping tents with a polyurethane coating should always have a clear tape that runs through the seams on the fly’s underside.

 Since these taped seams may not be affixed to surfaces coated in silicone, you may have to apply a liquid sealant manually.
 In some tents, the top part of the fly is coated in silicone, while the underside is coated in polyurethane.